-Otherwise, no, I see patients outside of their health insurance and cannot process claims for house calls.
+No, I see patients outside of their health insurance and cannot process claims for house calls.
 I am considered out-of-network for private health insurance.
+I also no longer file claims with Medicare.
 I can give you an itemized receipt for you to submit to your insurance company, if you choose.
 They may or may not reimburse you back directly.
 Please verify your own health insurance benefits, as I cannot guarantee their payment.

 For patients traveling, I accept travel insurance, but I ask the travel insurance company to secure payment for the visit prior to the house call visit.

 I do not have lab supplies such as PCR or antigen testing to check you for COVID-19.
 I recommend that if you have been exposed, or if you have symptoms, that you proceed to a testing facility.
 If you test positive for SARS-CoV-2, the virus that causes COVID-19, your symptoms are less than 1 week, and you have mild to moderate symptoms, I can treat you on a house call basis after you receive your test results.

 I am unable to draw blood at the house and do not provide mobile imaging like x-rays to look for pneumonia.
 Because I have shifted my focus to monoclonal antibody treatment for COVID-19, I do not carry any other point-of-care tests.
 I recommend you proceed to a medical facility like your primary care physician's office, an urgent care, or the emergency room at a hospital for testing.